-- For maximum security, assign a new administration password to the Barracuda Web Security Gateway.
-This step is highly recommended.
+- For maximum security, Barracuda strongly recommends assigning a new administration password to the Barracuda Web Security Gateway.

 - Make sure the local time zone is set correctly.
 Time on the Barracuda Web Security Gateway is automatically updated via NTP (Network Time Protocol).
 It requires that port 123 is opened for inbound and outbound UDP (User Datagram Protocol) traffic on your firewall (if the Barracuda Web Security Gateway is located behind one).